Getting Started with Adafruit MEMENTO: Python Programmable DIY Camera Board

 Camera Module Adafruit Memento

 Next, of course, our attention moves toward the camera module at the center of the board.
 Unlike other ESP32-CAM modules, this is no ordinary camera.
-It has a built-in motor that enables the auto-focus feature.
+It has a built-in motor that enables the auto-focus feature, making it perfect for professional Adafruit MEMENTO projects.
 And yes, it’s a 5MP sensor with a 72° field of view.

-Below the camera connector, there is a jumper to providing 3.3V to the auto-focus motor.
+Below the camera connector, there is a jumper to provide 3.3V to the auto-focus motor.
 You can cut the jumper to disconnect DATA1 from 3.3V and disable auto-focus.

 VSYNC GPIO5.
 Accessible in CircuitPython with board.CAMERA_VSYNC and in Arduino with VSYNC_GPIO_NUM.